Phenriqx/Phenriqx/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning: C and JavaScript.
+- 🌱 I’m currently learning: Python
 - 📫 How to reach me: pedroxlbd@gmail.com

 <div>